Nancy Mace: Transgender rights and use of anti-trans slur

-On November 18, 2024, Mace introduced a resolution to prohibit "Members, officers, and employees of the House of Representatives" from using single-sex facilities (like restrooms, locker rooms, and changing rooms) in the Capitol or House Office Buildings that don't correspond to their "biological sex".
+On November 18, 2024, Mace introduced a resolution to prohibit "Members, officers, and employees of the House of Representatives" from using single-sex facilities (like restrooms, locker rooms, and changing rooms) in the Capitol or House Office Buildings that do not correspond to their biological sex.
 She specified in her press release that the bill was intended for transgender women, and said in an interview that newly elected Delaware representative Sarah McBride, the first openly transgender member of the United States Congress, was "absolutely" the target of her bathroom resolution.
-Mace described McBride as a "biological man trying to force himself into women's spaces" and as a "guy in a skirt", later following this up by saying "It's offensive that a man in a skirt thinks that he's my equal".
+Mace described McBride as a "biological man trying to force himself into women's spaces" and as a "guy in a skirt", later following this up by saying "It's offensive that a man in a skirt thinks that he is my equal".

 On November 20, Mace introduced the Protecting Women's Private Spaces Act, which goes beyond her prior resolution to prohibit anyone from accessing or using single-sex facilities on any federal property unless that facility corresponds to the person's "biological sex", except for emergency medical personnel during an emergency or law enforcement officers during active pursuit or investigation.
 As some trans activists were protesting her bill, Mace referred to them using the anti-transgender slur "tranny", resulting in her posts on some social media being flagged for hateful content.

-At a House Oversight Committee hearing in February 2025, Mace again used the slur "tranny" to refer to trans people; when confronted, she repeated the word three times saying, "I don't really care."
+At a House Oversight Committee hearing on February 5, 2025, Mace again used "tranny" to refer to trans people; when confronted, she repeated the word three times saying, "I don't really care."
 She used the same slur during a confrontation with a transgender student at University of South Carolina, as well as within the first few seconds of a hearing for an amendment that would prevent funding trans-related care for members of military families.

 At a DOGE subcommittee hearing in May 2025, Mace accused Fatima Goss Graves, CEO of the National Women's Law Center, of sexual grooming, saying "I didn't come here to play with an ideology hell-bent on erasing women and grooming children.
 That's what you all are, you're groomers."

 On September 12, 2025, in the aftermath of the assassination of Charlie Kirk, Mace said without basis that "it sounds like the shooter was a tranny or pro-tranny" before a suspect had been arrested.
 On September 16, Mace said in a street interview that suspect Tyler Robinson had been "radicalized" by the transgender community to kill Kirk.
-She also said that transgender people were "mentally ill and should be in a straight jacket with a hard steel lock on it", and used the anti-transgender slur "tranny" several more times.
+She also said that transgender people were "mentally ill and should be in a straight jacket with a hard steel lock on it", and used "tranny" several more times.